amitrajaraman/notes/hs-101/main.md

 Similar to the price elasticity of supply, we define the _price elasticity of demand_.
 There are several factors that must be taken into account when analyzing it:
 * Availability of substitutes - Goods with close substitutes tend to have higher elasticity because consumers can easily switch between goods.
 * Necessities v. luxuries - Necessities usually have inelastic demands whereas luxuries have elastic demands.
 Whether something is a necessity or a luxury depends on the properties of the buyer, it is not some intrinsic property of the good.
 * Definition of the market - By "definition", we mean where we draw the boundaries of the market.
-Narrowly defined markets such as that of vanilla ice-cream may be very elastic whereas broadly defined markets such as that of food are inelastic.
+Narrowly defined markets such as that of vanilla ice-cream are very elastic whereas broadly defined markets such as that of food are inelastic.
 * Time horizon - If we have a longer time to adjust, the demand tends to be more elastic.

 How do we calculate the price elasticity of demand/supply?
 We divide the percentage change in the demand/supply by the percentage change in the price.
 To bring about symmetry, we take the percentage change about the midpoint.
 So for demand, the price elasticity between two points $$(P_1,Q_1)$$ and $$(P_2,Q_2)$$ is